rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 You have to decide on which features combo works for you.

 The first few years are usually the ones where you will work the most.....you will struggle with maintaining a balance, keeping up with crazy deadlines..even getting 7 hrs of sleep will seem like an achievement at times.
 But it will be something you will likely look back on with pride.
+So I would always recommend learning to be the main criteria at this stage.

 ### 4. Every tech/job has a shelf life.
 Do not ignore the signs